odakahirokazu/ANLNext/README.md

 To run this application, see [run/run_simple_loop.rb](./examples/simple_loop/run/run_simple_loop.rb).
-To use the extension libarary, it is necessary to *require* ANL libraries.
+To use the extension library, it is necessary to *require* ANL libraries.

 ```ruby
 require 'anlnext' # ANL Next library